TanabutT/Petclinic_Airflow/README.md

 }
 ```
 ![connection profile in Airflow](/resource/Airflow-Admin-connection-profile.png)

+### trigger DAG in Airflow webbrower
-- do these prior run elt dags that it required connection profile to check status on new redshift cluster created
+- Make sure do above steb (Admins add connection profile) required to run elt dags that it required connection profile to check status on new redshift cluster created

 ### create AWS S3